Chart Color Schemes

 Residential development activity is lower than average in South Hobart - Fern Tree according to AreaSearch's national comparison of local real estate markets

-Compared to Greater Hobart, South Hobart - Fern Tree maintains similar construction rates per person, preserving market equilibrium consistent with surrounding areas, which is also below national averages, likely due to its maturity and possible planning constraints.
-Recent development has comprised entirely of detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
-Developers are building more traditional houses than the current mix suggests, indicating strong demand for family homes.
-The estimated population count per dwelling approval is 652 people, reflecting its quiet development environment.
+This year, $2.4 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
+Compared to Greater Hobart, South Hobart - Fern Tree maintains similar construction rates per person, preserving market equilibrium consistent with surrounding areas.
+Recent development has been entirely comprised of detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+Notably, developers are building more traditional houses than the current mix suggests, indicating strong demand for family homes despite density pressures.

-Population forecasts indicate South Hobart - Fern Tree will gain 915 residents by 2041.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially increasing buyer competition and supporting price increases.
+The estimated count of 652 people in the area per dwelling approval reflects its quiet development environment.
+Population forecasts indicate South Hobart - Fern Tree will gain 917 residents by 2041.
+At current development rates, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.

 Frequently Asked Questions - Development